 We were camping in Pembrokeshire earlier this year when I noticed Libby had an abscess on her gum.
 It was caused by a bump she’d had a couple of years before that led to the teeth becoming infected.
 Several dental appointments and one more abscess later, she needed to have both of her top, front teeth removed.
 Mercifully, the dentist was amazing and it all went swimmingly well.
 These are our tips for preparing a child for tooth extraction.

-1. Which anaesthetic is the best option?
+1. Which anaesthetic is the best option for tooth extraction?

 Some weeks after seeing the dentist, I received a letter from the local NHS dental clinic.
 We use the NHS dentist for Libby, but the dental clinic is a larger facility that is presumably more able to cope with extractions for children.
 At our appointment with them, we discussed the options.